#Americans #Blacks #Women

 Tears The crystal rags Viscous tatters Of a worn-through soul Moans

-A Rock, A River, A Tree Hosts to species long since depart… Mark the mastodon.
-The dinosaur, who left dry tokens Of their sojourn here
+A Rock, A River, A Tree Hosts to species long since depart… Marked the mastodon, The dinosaur, who left dried token… Of their sojourn here